The deadline for applying to this year's Summer Institute on Inequality is April 15.

 Faculty at Penn in any of the 12 schools are eligible, and courses may be proposed for any future semester.
 We look to support innovations in the types of materials assigned, in classroom task design, in the format of graded assignments, as well as new team teaching, especially across schools.

-Applications are due February 17.
-Click here for application information and a list of past winners.
+Applications are due April 30.
+Click here for more information and lists of past recipients.

 SSPF immigration advisory board member, Emilio Parrado, discusses the political inertia that is holding up immigration reform in Congress and its impact.
 "In this era of concern over budget deficits, we are spending more and more on immigration enforcement, including border security and locking people up for months before we deport them."
 He concludes that immigration reform has failed because of "a lack of leadership and willingness to take a risk.
 Good politicians have to accept that some things that are good for the country are not going to be popular with their local constituencies, and do them anyway.
 But they just don’t seem to be able to find people to do that."
 The full interview is here.